Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Using Shape for Low-Shot Classification

 \textbf{Shape-based low-shot learning outperforms image-based low-shot learning}

 We perform a simple empirical study to determine whether shape has an advantage for low-shot generalization.
 We train two embedding spaces, one using image data and one using point cloud data.
-For each type of data, we follow the SimpleShot \cite{wang2019simpleshot} approach, meaning that we train a classifier using cross-entropy on $\mathcal{D}^{\text{train}}$ and use the learned feature space (output after the pooling operation) to perform nearest centroid-based low-shot classification in normalized Euclidean space.
+For each type of data, we follow the SimpleShot \cite{wang2019simpleshot} approach, meaning that we train a classifier using cross-entropy on $\mathcal{D}^{\text{train}}$ and use the learned feature space (output of the last pooling layer) to perform nearest centroid-based low-shot classification in normalized Euclidean space.
 We use a ResNet18 \cite{he2016deep} for image learning and a DGCNN \cite{wang2019dynamic} for point cloud learning on the ModelNet40-LS dataset (see \S~\ref{sec:experiments}).

-The results are presented in Table~\ref{tbl:appearance_vs_shape}, and as might be expected, they show significantly higher low-shot performance for the point cloud model in comparison to the image model.
-This quantifies the more effective generalization to novel categories that is a result of using a 3D shape-based representation and suggests that shape information can yield a more discriminative embedding space.
+We present the results in Tbl.~\ref{tbl:appearance_vs_shape}, and as might be expected, see significantly higher low-shot performance for the point cloud model relative to the image model.
+This quantifies the improvement in generalization to novel categories as as result of using a 3D shape-based representation and suggests that 3D shape can yield a more discriminative embedding space.
 The question then is \emph{how can this benefit be retained when testing the model on image data alone?}

 \textbf{Combining Appearance and Shape}